graalvm/graal-languages-demos/graalpy/graalpy-oracledb-connect-guide/README.md

 ## Build a Native Standalone Executable

-For building a Python standalone application, native executable, set `JAVA_HOME` and `PATH` to the required GraalVM version.
+For building a Python standalone application, native executable, ensure `JAVA_HOME` and `PATH` are set to the necessary GraalVM version.

 The GraalPy command to build a standalone executable is:
 ```bash